-We are happy to share with you the 2024 update to the Bands of America Official Procedures and Adjudication Handbook.
-The most substantive changes are listed below, but as always, we strongly encourage all participating directors to read the document in its entirety.
+We are pleased to share the 2025 update to the Bands of America Official Procedures and Adjudication Handbook.
+The most substantive changes are listed below, but as always, we encourage all participating directors to read the document in its entirety.
 It is important to become familiar with procedural guidelines prior to your performance.

-Significant changes and helpful reminders for 2024 include:
+Significant changes and helpful reminders for 2025 include: